 [Also] …the whole issue of music and art politics in the Third Reich is much more complex than stated in the video.
 The Reichsmusikkammer (Reich Music Chamber) was not the only institution regulating music politics.
 As with many other bureaucratic institutions in the Third Reich, several agencies struggled for influence and power.
 This means that music politics was often contradictory, and the absence of a clear regulation as stated in the video opened the door for arbitrary measures – again emphasizing the precarious situation of musicians.
 The competition and struggle for power between different agencies led to a radicalisation of racial and cultural politics, and this was even taken further in the occupied countries.

 I do love this topic.
 I also have a post on racial borrowing and lindy hop, the dance that made me love Django.
 A paper I wrote about gender and lindy hop can be found in the journal Ethnography.
 And I have a talk based on the paper that I love to give in theory classes.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.